LimJY03/WebDevPractice/README.md

 ## Website Details

-There are ~~multiple~~ (only 1 for now) websites that have done developing, where each's source code can be found in the following folders:
+There are multiple websites that have done developing, where each's source code can be found in the following folders:

 ### 01. [University Web Design](https://github.com/LimJY03/WebDevPractice/tree/main/university-web-design)